hit8888/InvestAI/apps/sevak/README.md

 Sevak is an AI assistant and routing service for the Meaku Agent-Admin Dashboard.
 It provides conversational AI assistance that helps users navigate the dashboard and perform actions through natural language queries.

+**Key Feature: Optional Navigation Suggestions**

+- The assistant answers questions conversationally
+- Navigation routes and actions are **optional suggestions** that users can choose to follow
+- Users can continue chatting and asking questions without executing any routes
+- Routes are only provided when they would be genuinely helpful

 ## Architecture Overview

 Sevak backend is built as a Node.js/TypeScript server that combines: